evoxxx/SimpleWinAPIFramework/README.md

 # SimpleWinAPIFramework

-Simple WinApi Framework made from noodles :D .
+Simple WinApi Framework made from brain noodles :D .

 See main.cpp for example